 Step 3 - Restart the Mac device.
 Now, repeat the backing up process utilizing Time Machine.

 You should try to be patient and give the system time.
 If this doesn’t work, you should reboot your Mac device.
-Some users have stated that their computer started running slower after the installation of macOS High Sierra.
+Some users have stated that their computers started running slower after the installation of the macOS High Sierra.

 Step 1 - Launch Finder.

 Step 2 - Press Go To Folder located in the menu named Go

 Step 3 - Type out ~/Library/Caches

 Step 4 - Press Enter